 - a.
 Pass without changes in the dissertation.
 The committee signs the approval form, approving the dissertation as is.
 This is a rare event. - b.
 Pass with changes.
-The committee signs the approval form but with the expectation that the student and the advisor will make specific revisions agreed upon by the Committee. - c.
-One or more Committee member withholds his/her signature until specific revisions are made in the dissertation and submitted to the committee for its review.
-This review may be done by circulating copies of the revised dissertation.
+The committee signs the approval form, but with the expectation that the student and the advisor will make specific revisions agreed upon by the Committee.

+- c.
+One or more Committee member withholds his/her signature until the student makes specific revisions in the dissertation and submits them to the committee for review.
+This review may occur by circulating copies of the revised dissertation.
 The committee also may require a second and final oral defense. - d.
 Fail.
-If the student fails the defense, another defense must be held within two months of the first examination.
-A student who fails the second defense will be terminated from the program.
+If the student fails the defense, another defense must occur within two months of the first examination.
+The DCT will terminate a student from the program who fails the second defense.